jarred13/Deeplearning_and_Diabetes/README.md

+# Deeplearning and Diabetes

-# Deeplearning_and_Diabetes
+# Overview

-This is a jupiter notebook that was published on Kaggle.
+This notebook creates four machine learning models to predict if a person has diabetes.
+The models used are: Logistic Regression, Random Forest, K Nearest Neighbors, and Deep Neural Network.
+This notebook also sets out to find which features are most important in determining if someone has diabetes.
+This was done by using the eli5 machine learning explainable library.
+This notebook is hosted on Kaggle and can be found here: https://www.kaggle.com/code/jarredpriester/can-deep-learning-predict-diabetes

+# Purpose of this Project
-The purpose of this notebook was to see if deep learning could accuratly predict if someone has diabetes or not based on medical features.
+The main purpose of this notebook was to create my first deep learning model.
+The secondary purpose was to get an insight into  what factors were most important for predicting diabetes.

-The data set that was used is the PIMA Indian Diabetes data set.
-The PIMA Indians are a tribe in Arizona and more about their history can be found here https://en.wikipedia.org/wiki/Pima_people
+# What Did I Learn
+I learned how to implement a deep learning model for classification using the Keras library.
+The model consisted of four dense layers with the last layer using the sigmoid activation.
+I learned that glucose levels were the most important factor when predicting if someone has diabetes.
+Body Mass Index (BMI) was also an important factor.

+# Dataset Used
-The data set consist of females over the age of 21.
-There are a total of 9 features including outcome, which is what the model trys to predict.
+The dataset was the PIMA Indian dataset.
+The dataset consists of females over the age of 21.
+There are 9 features including outcome, which is what we will be trying to predict.

-This is a binary classification problem.
-Logistic Regression, Random Forest, K Nearest Neighbors, Deep Neural Network were the models used.

-Models were evaluated with F1 score, ROC AUC, and accuracy.
+# Files Used
+diabetes.csv - dataset
+can-deep-learning-predict-diabetes.ipynb - python notebook